Police sergeant fired after video shows him slamming, deploying stun gun on woman

-All charges against the woman, Maggie Thomas, are expected to be dropped after a cell phone video surfaced of the incident earlier this month and demands from the woman and her attorney that Sgt.
-James Hines be fired.
+All charges against the woman, Maggie Thomas, were dropped after the video surfaced earlier this month.
+The woman and her attorney had both called for Sgt.
+James Hines to be fired.

 In a statement released to ABC News on Wednesday, Atlanta police officials said they were made aware of the incident on May 10, and launched an investigation that led to the sergeant's dismissal and a recommendation from police to prosecutors to drop the charges against the woman.